NO ‘QUICK FIX’

 “For God’s sake Keda – don’t retire, die and take this with you.
 This is important!!”

 Stan knew better than anyone what a powerful tool Keda had created because not a single child had left his school for a decade who couldn’t read.
-Keda named her system ‘Toe By Toe’ after a grateful parent commented that she could see how it worked: “Progress by tiny steps – almost one toe at a time…”
+‘Toe By Toe’ got its name after a grateful parent told Keda that she could see how it worked: “Progress by tiny steps – almost one toe at a time…”

 THE SUCCESS OF HER LIFE’S WORK